vanderbilt supplemental essays

 The Vanderbilt requirements detail that students must submit a personal essay via the Common App or Coalition app as well as the supplemental Vanderbilt essay.
 The longer personal essay will be sent to multiple schools via the application platform of your choice.
 However, the Vanderbilt supplemental essays are unique to Vanderbilt.

-Students must pick between the two Vanderbilt supplemental essays.
-Each Vanderbilt essay has a limit of 250 words, so you should think carefully about your response.
+All students will write Vanderbilt supplemental essays that respond to the same prompt.
+The Vanderbilt essay has a limit of 250 words, so you should think carefully about your response.
 The Vanderbilt essays help admissions officers understand you better and can boost your overall application.
 And, since applicants don’t have multiple Vanderbilt essays to shine, you’ll want to make this one count!

 Vanderbilt Supplemental Essays